hajarhomayouni/SelectLSbs/README.md

 # SelectLSbs
-Using LSTM-Autoencoder for Optimal Selection of Least Significant Bits for Watermarking of Electronic Control Unit Packets in Heavy Vehicles
+Using LSTM-Autoencoder for Optimal Selection of Least Significant Bits from Electronic Control Unit Packets in Heavy Vehicles
 </br>

 How to use:</br>